-Not only are fermented vegetables delicious, they are also rich in probiotics.
-Learn how to ferment nearly any vegetable and check out some of our favorite fermented veggie recipes at the farmhouse.
+Not only are fermented veggies delicious, they are also rich in probiotics.
+Learn how to ferment nearly any vegetable and check out some of our favorite fermented vegetable recipes at the farmhouse.

 You’ll hear me talk about fermented foods quite frequently here, and for good reason.
-If there is ever such a “health food”, it should be this.
+If there is ever such a thing as a “health food,” it should be this.

 But the same lacto-fermentation process these dairy products undergo, can be utilized with vegetables.
-(You can also ferment fruits, too!ย Learn how to make your own fermented fruits here.)
+Everything from green beans to garlic can be fermented.
+(You can also ferment fruits, too!)

-Lacto-fermentation takes beneficial bacteria that are naturally occurring on vegetables and converts them to lactic acid.
+Lacto-fermentation takes beneficial bacteria (lactobacillus bacteria) that are naturally occurring on vegetables and converts them to lactic acid.
 And what does that lactic acid bacteria give you?
 Probiotics!

 Why You’ll Love Fermented Vegetables

-Longer storage โ Before there was modern day canning, people needed a way to preserve their food to last longer.
+Longer storage – Before there was modern day canning, people needed a way to preserve their food to last longer.
 Lacto-fermentation does just that.
 Basically, you are allowing the good bacteria (lactobacillus) that is already present on vegetables to take over while salt inhibits the bad bacteria.
 Fermented vegetables that are properly prepared and stored in a cool, dark place (like the refrigerator) can last at least 4-18 months.
+You can also water bath can many of these recipes for longer storage, but keep in mind that heating up these fermented vegetables by canning will likely kill the good probiotics.

 Tools You May Need

-Fermentation weightsย โ You can get creative here.
+Fermentation weight – You can get creative here.
 I know some people who use a rock in a Ziplock bag.
-If you ferment often though, I love theseย glass fermentation weights.
+If you ferment often though, I love these glass weights.

-Glassย Jarย โ You can use any size of wide mouth jar.
-Since we have a big family and go through a lot of ferments, I usually use 1/2 gallon mason jars.
+Glass Jar – You can use any size of wide mouth jar.
+Since we have a big family and go through a lot of ferments, I usually use a 1/2 gallon mason jar.
+Quart jars also work well for smaller amounts.

 Basically, you are allowing the good bacteria (lactobacillus) that is already present on vegetables to take over while salt inhibits the bad bacteria.
 The good bacteria then grow with a little time at room temperature.